- Last Updated: 28 January 2016

 The ESPEN Life Long Learning Programme is an integrated approach to clinical nutrition using a mixture of web-based and taught modules.
 This is also formally accredited and is being developed into a Diploma course.
 Click here for more information

 The ESPEN Annual Conference is one of the most prestigious meetings of its kind in the world.
 There are concurrent Scientific and Educational programmes to describe the latest advances in research and clinical practice.
 The programme is accredited through the European Accreditation in Continuing Medical Education initiative.
-The next meeting will be held in Lisbon, Portugal from 5-8 September 2015 and preliminary information is available here.
+The next meeting will be held in Denmark, Copenhagen, 17th – 20th September 2016.

 ESPEN Special Interest Groups - these exist to ensure that researchers have an easily accessible forum within which to progress such topics as peri-operative nutrition, clinical trials, nutrition in the elderly, cachexia-anorexia in wasting disease, genomics and nutrition, and tracer methodology